fmxsh/f3c/f3c-spec.md

 The acceptable character sequence is: Any character except `[delimiter]` (`"`), and `[segmenter]` (`\n`).
 Also that `[introducer]` (`:`) can not exist at the start or end of a sequence, and not occur twice or more directly following each other.

 ### Inline literal

+A literal value is returned as-is by the parser, without any trailing newline characters.

 As outlined conceptually, different types of literals exist: string, number, multi-line block etc...
 The exact type of literal is determined by first evaluating the surrounding syntax (context), and, if shown the type is not determined to match a certain set of types, then, as second, evaluation is preformed of the content contained by the syntax.
 It follows that, in evaluation of literal type, context has precedence over content.
 A string literal will have additional meaning, or not, depending of in what context it appears, and thus, context should be evaluated first.